msalemor/ai-apps-blocks/README.md

 ### Setting context vs fine-tuning

-You can enhance the prompt by adding more data that gives it context.
-For example, if you want to summarize a document, you can include the document text in the prompt and ask GPT to summarize it.
-This is how some resource-augmented techniques work: they add extra data to the prompt and use prompt engineering to write the instructions for the desired outcome.
-Sometimes, this may be enough to meet the requirements.
+You can enhance the prompt by adding more data to give it context.
+For example, if you want to summarize a document, you could include the document text in the prompt and ask GPT to summarize it.
+This is how some resource-augmented techniques work: they add extra data to the prompt (set context) and use prompt engineering to write the instructions for the desired outcome.
+In most cases, this may be enough to meet the requirements.
 Other times, you may need to combine context setting and fine-tuning.

 Some OpenAI models, like GPT 3.5, can be tuned.
 Fine-tuning could be described as the process of customizing a model by affecting the model weights to possibly teach it new skills.
 When is it appropriate to fine-tune: